- Date of Brass:

 Dorothy Brewster was the daughter of Sir Thomas Jocelyn of Willingale Doe.
 She was in her mid-twenties when she died on 27 June 1613 and was buried some three weeks later at Willingale Doe amongst her Jocelyn relations.
 Her husband was Thomas Brewster of the Middle Temple.
 When Thomas was admitted to the Middle Temple in 1603, he was described as Mr. Thomas Brewster, late of New Inn, gent., son and heir-apparent of John Brewster of the Middle Temple, esquire.
 He was bound to his father and Humfrey Brewster, the latter being the second son of Humfrey Brewster, whose brass is at Wrentham in Suffolk.
 John and Humfrey were distantly related and Humfrey had been bound to Messrs John and Francis Brewster when he had entered Lincoln's Inn himself in late 1596.

 At the time that Thomas and his father were at the Middle Temple, links with Lincoln's Inn were close, as the two co-operated when staging occasional entertainments for royal occasions.
 On 15 February 1613, the two Inns presented a masque at Whitehall on the occasion of the marriage of Princess Elizabeth to the Elector Palatine.
 The Brewsters would presumably have thus come into contact with Christopher Brooke of Lincoln's Inn, the author of the verses on Dorothy Brewster's brass, who was in charge of the expenditure on the masque.
 Brooke had been a member of Lincoln's Inn since the 1590s, when his chamber fellow was John Donne.
 Brooke and Donne remained close friends until Brooke's death in 1628.
-Their careers diverged, with Brooke remaining a lawyer and eventually becoming a Member of Parliament while Donne's career in the church culminated in his appointment as Dean of St Paul's Cathedral.
-Brooke published a number of poems, some of them as 'C.B.' and was able to attract such poets as George Chapman and Ben Jonson to write commendatory lines for his major work, The Ghost of Richard the Third, which was published in 1614.
+Their careers diverged, with Brooke remaining a lawyer and eventually becoming a Member of Parliament, while Donne's career in the church culminated in his appointment as Dean of St Paul's Cathedral.
+Brooke published a number of poems, some of them as 'C.B.' and was able to attract such poets as George Chapman and Ben Jonson to write commendatory lines for his major work, The Ghost of Richard the Third, published in 1614.

 Like most poets of the time, Brooke wrote epitaphs.
 They were not necessarily intended to be engraved on the monuments of the deceased.
-Two were formerly on boards in the church of St James, Clerkenwell and were transcribed in a later edition of Stowe's Survey of London.
+Two were formerly on boards in the church of St James, Clerkenwell and were transcribed in a later edition of Stow's Survey of London.
 One of these was for Elizabeth, first wife of Charles Croftes of Bardwell in Suffolk, who died in 1597.
 She was the mother of Charles Croftes, who was bound to Messrs John and Francis Brewster of the Middle Temple in late 1598.
-A third can be found at the end of A Funerall Poem, commemorating Sir Arthur Chichester, who died in 1625.
+A third can be found at the end of A Funerall Poem, commemorating Sir Arthur Chichester who died in 1625.
 All three can be found in in The Complete Poems of Christopher Brooke, but the one at Willingale Doe is not included.

 An Epitaph: Consecrated to the memorie of